 Yet, it is certainly possible that in rejecting the petitions, the court will express its clear opinion that the Basic Law is indeed a merely declaratory law that has little operative implications.
 This will enable the Supreme Court, on the one hand, to satisfy the proponents of the Basic Law by affirming its validity and, on the other hand, to indicate that if the Knesset wishes to further erode the liberal foundations of the Israeli law, it must do so more explicitly.
 For instance, if it wishes to overturn Ka'adan and allow racial segregation, it should do so explicitly rather than by making vague declarations, such as the one made in section 7 of the Basic Law, namely, the declaration that Jewish settlement is a national value.

 Let me conclude by reiterating two major observations made earlier.
-First, the law may reflect the greater confidence of the conservative and nationalist political forces in Israel, that the judiciary is currently or in the near future, conservative, and therefore they need not oppose judicial activism.
+First, the law may reflect the conviction of the conservative and nationalist political forces that the judiciary is currently, or in the near future, conservative, and therefore they need not oppose judicial activism.
 This may require the Left to re-evaluate its position toward the Supreme Court.
 Secondly, the Basic Law is one more step toward the decline of liberal democracy in Israel and the establishment of an illiberal and authoritarian democracy.

-Disclosure: Author has nothing to disclose
+Disclosure: Author has nothing to disclose.

 References